The Boston Globe - June 4, 2021

-Kartik Chandran, Ph.D., describes the efforts of a multi-institutional collaboration he is leading to discover a potent, long-lasting antibody that would be effective against a range of coronaviruses, not only the one that causes COVID-19.
+Kartik Chandran, Ph.D., explains that despite the existence of variants to COVID-19, the virus has not fundamentally changed, and stresses the importance of using the current effective vaccines to control the pandemic.
 Dr. Chandran is professor of microbiology & immunology and the Harold and Muriel Block Scholar in Virology at Einstein.

 Dr. Chandran's ProfileMore coverage on Dr. Chandran